rjmoggach/django-token-auth/docs/usage.rst

 1. Use the admin interface to add Protected URLs.
 These URLs will be restricted to users that are authenticated or users that have clicked on the corresponding Protected URL Token.
+Optionally use the included templates and views to roll your own.
 2. Create a token for the URL with the inline form or explicitly using the token admin form.
 3. From the Protected URL Token admin page select some tokens, and